scalavision/truvarirm/README.md

 chmod +x truvarirm
 ```

 NB!
-You need to have java installed to be able to run it.
+You need to have java 8 installed to be able to run it. (java versions above 8 might also work, it's not been tested though)

 ## Truvari Report Manager command example